kippfish/kippfish/README.md

-🍰    ;  hi this is like my main general github but my specific ones r linked

 🍰    ;  i'm a fictionkin, MOST of the ponies i use/make are kins but NOT all of them!

 🍰    ;  6teen, adults dni (+ basic dni criteria)

-🍰    ;  c+h is always okay and encouraged, i promise i dont bite!
+🍰    ;  c+h is always okay and encouraged, i promise i dont bite! i love making friends, so please int!!

+🍰    ;  only interact with me if you're a nice person, don't be those people who claim theyre nice but then are only nice to their friends

+🍰    ;  keep your drama away from me, i have no interest in it, but i WILL call you out if you're being an ass

 🍰    ;  multifandom, multishipper, rarepair enjoyer